Journal of Neurology and Psychology

 A battery of tests described above was individually administered to each subject.
 Testing time lasted about forty-five minutes on average.
 The tests were administered in different random order for each subject.
 Hierarchical multiple regressions, were performed to examine the associations between ToM and the emotional and social variables.
 Two hierarchical multiple regressions were carried out on two dependent variables: causal connection and psychological lexicon about ToM stories.
 In each hierarchical multiple regression, we entered elders’ emotional variables (depression, difficulty identifying feelings, difficulty describing feelings, externally oriented thinking, mood satisfaction, life satisfaction, daily living satisfaction, self satisfaction, social contact satisfaction, future orientation and interpersonal reactivity) in the first step and elders’ social variables (loneliness, emotional and social loneliness, perception of social support – relatives, friends and significant others, social avoidance and distress) in the second step.
 The Statistical Package for the Social Sciences (SPSS 20.0) was used to conduct statistical analyses.

 1Originally 280 participants were recruited for the study.
 However, and for reasons not known to the researchers, 14 subjects did not provide an answer nor complete more than 20% of the measures in our procedure.
-Therefore, the final study sample was comprised of 266 participants.
+Therefore, the final study sample was comprised of 266 participants.↩

 Results

-At the outset of the hypothesis testing, we examined scores obtained by our participants in the MMSE.
+Clinical and normal cases of cognitive declines: A comparison on ToMAt the outset of the hypothesis testing, we examined scores obtained by our participants in the MMSE.
 Our examination revealed that 189 participants scored above the critical cut-off of 23 points, 59 participants had a score equivalent to those of mild cognitive impairment (range 21-23 points), and 18 participants scored below 21 points (range 16-20 points), which typically would indicate moderate cognitive impairment.
 We then examined the mean differences between clinical and normal cases of cognitive declines on the two ToM tasks: (1) causal connection and (2) psychological lexicon.

 (1) Participants who scored above the 23 points cut-off of the MMSE, they were normally or primary aging adults, significantly identified (F = 12.15; p <0.001; partial eta-squared = 0.08) a higher number of causal connections (M = 0.93; SD = 0.87) than participants who had mild cognitive impairment (M=0.53; SD=0.71) or participants with moderate cognitive impairment (M=0.17; SD=0.38).